How to Calculate Mortgage Interest for the Real Estate Investor

 As an example, we can use a mortgage amount of $272,000 with an interest rate of 7%, and the dates above.

 - $272,000 X .07 = $19,040 in annual interest

 - $19,040 / 365 calendar days = $52.16/day in interest

 - $52.16 x 15 days in June = $782.40 in interest to prepay

 - The August 1 payment would include interest in arrears for July

 Mortgages and Lending

-How fixed rate loans work.
-Each month's payment is equal to the interest rate times the principal, plus a small percentage of the principal itself.
+- How fixed rate loans work.
+Each month's payment is equal to the interest rate times the principal, plus a small percentage of the principle itself.
 Since a bit of the principal is paid off each month, that makes the interest payment on the remaining principal slightly less.
 As a result, more of the monthly payment goes toward principal each month.
-Therefore, at the beginning of the loan, most of the payment goes toward interest while most of it goes toward principal at the end.
+Therefore, at the beginning of the loan, most of the payment goes toward interest while most of it goes toward the principle at the end.